February 15, 2018 by Ed Kennedy

 What Do I Need to Know?

 They do not account for the backend AKA server-side creation of sites.
 That’s where it gets quite complex as terms like remote server and full-stack developer start getting thrown around.
-But even if you’re not a web developer – or very tech-savvy at all – an understanding of these languages can make the fulfillment of your website needs easier and speedier.
+But even if you’re not a web developer – or very tech-savvy at all – an understanding of these languages can make the fulfilment of your website needs easier and speedier.

 It’s also just good business.
 If you hire a web developer odds are good they’ll know a little bit about your business and its industry.
 Even if they don’t, a good web developer will be ready to learn.
 The same should cut both ways.
 Nobody is expecting you to lead a university coding class, but being able to speak in the same jargon and terminology goes a long way.